life-itself/tao/working-with-us/README.md

 Typically by creating a Project A10 and a Gitlab issue.
 See our [Getting Work Done Guide](https://tao.lifeitself.us/getting-work-done/#how-do-we-set-up-projects).

+## Feedback and reviews

+At Life Itself we seek to provide value honest, constructive feedback to one another wherever possible.
+While this can be done informally as required, we also have in place more some formalised review structures.

+New team members will have the opportunity for a review session after their first two months at Life Itself, and all staff will have reviews every sixth months.
+These reviews will collect input from all colleagues who have worked with the reviewee, and are designed to support continuing personal and professional development.
+Each team member will have the opportunity to request which colleague they would like to conduct their review meeting and go through the feedback they have received with them.

+Alongside this individual review process we seek to conduct regular project check-ins, and project closeout reviews to take stock of what is working and not working so well in our approach, and what we as an organisation can learn.

 ## Contacting Ops

 For all things ops related (office/finance/admin) please email ops@lifeitself.us